epinio/docs/versioned_docs/version-1.11.0/installation/wildcardDNS_setup.md

 This includes anything using [dnsmasq](https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) with `stop-dns-rebind`.
 Examples are [pfSense](https://docs.netgate.com/pfsense/en/latest/services/dns/rebinding.html) or NetworkManager.

-If you still want to use the default wildcard DNS, you'll have to whitelist `omg.howdoi.website`, or other providers, in your local DNS server.
+If you still want to use the default wildcard DNS, you'll have to whitelist `sslip.io`, or other providers, in your local DNS server.

 ### Cluster running in a VM